Azure-Samples/azure-data-share-dotnet-api-sample/README.md

 ## Runnning the sample

-1. In the **DataShareSample.csproj**, update the version to the most recent one, you can refer this to this [Azure Data Share Nuget package version] (https://www.nuget.org/packages/Microsoft.Azure.Management.DataShare):
+1. In the **DataShareSample.csproj**, update the version to the most recent one, you can refer this to this [Azure Data Share Nuget package version](https://www.nuget.org/packages/Microsoft.Azure.Management.DataShare):

     ```
     <PackageReference Include="Microsoft.Azure.Management.DataShare" Version="0.9.0-preview" />